codr7/alisp/README.md

 ### testing

-`test` runs the specified body and checks the stack against specified suffix, it fails with specified message on mismatch.
+`test` runs the body and checks the stack against the specified suffix.

 ```
   (test "insanity" [4] 1.(+ 2))